FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 18th February 2016.md

 Authority last June.
 This was truly a great honour for him and his family and a role

-he carried out with great respect and dignity.---
+he carried out with great respect and dignity.
+---
 3

 Recently, he had been telling me of his improved health following a near death